RHS Growing Guides

 Harvesting

 You can usually start harvesting aubergines from August onwards.
-Pick individual fruits as soon as they’re full sized, ripe and well coloured, with a glossy skin.
-Once the skin becomes dull, fruits are usually over-ripe and may be bitter.
+Pick individual fruits as soon as they’re full sized, ripe and well-coloured, with a glossy skin.
+Once the skin becomes dull, the fruit is probably over-ripe and may be bitter.
 Pick the fruits regularly to encourage more to develop and ripen.
 Some plants have small spines, so take care when harvesting.

 7